 With reciprocal IVF, doctors will consider the health of both the parent providing the eggs and the parent carrying the embryo.
 As you read above, a physical examination of both parents can be done to determine the roles of each parent and improve the chance of success.

 The likelihood of having twins when using IVF is dramatically higher than when conceived without assistance.
 In fact, one-third of all twins in the United States are both through assisted fertility treatments, including IVF, and 75% of triplets and larger multiple births are conceived using fertility treatments.
 However, your doctor can help reduce this probability by implanting fewer embryos at once, though this can increase the costs incurred if embryos fail to mature once implanted.

 Alternatives to reciprocal IVF

 There are options beyond reciprocal IVF for couples wanting to conceive.
 One parent could choose to provide the egg and carry the baby, using donor sperm.
 With this, parents have three options for insemination: IVF, Intracervical insemination (ICI) and Intrauterine Insemination (IUI).
-With ICI, the sperm is delivered directly into an anatomically female reproductive tract, at or near the cervical opening and can be done in a doctor’s office or at home using a specialized syringe, like Mosie.
+With ICI, the sperm is delivered directly into an anatomically female reproductive tract, at or near the cervical opening and can be done in a doctor’s office or at home using a specialized syringe.
 With IUI, the procedure must be done in a doctor’s office, where the sperm is inserted directly into the uterus.